jimbateson7/jamesbateson.co.uk/src/articles/adding-translations-to-an-eleventy-site.md

 tags:
   - Eleventy
 ---
-On a recent project, I received a request to make the site multi-lingual, enabling the client to share their content with Spanish speak people.
+On a recent project, I received a request to make the site multi-lingual, enabling the client to share their content with Spanish-speaking users.
 The request came late on in the initial build, and as I knew it would require a chunk of restructure work, I pushed back and we decided to do it as a feature after the site was launched.
 In hindsight, it probably would have been better to do the work upfront, but anyway, here we are.
 Adding translations to a static site, using Eleventy in this case, isn't something I had done before.

 In this article I'm going to step through what I needed to change to enable this functionality.
 As the title of this article suggests, I was using Eleventy for this site, and the rest of the stack is detailed in my [recent post about the side project stack I use](https://jamesbateson.co.uk/articles/side-project-setup/).
 TLDR version: